ssbin0914/Causal-Mode-Multiplexer/README.md

 After running the code, the detection results are stored in `Detection_Result/` directory.
 These results are used for evaluation purposes.
 Visualization results are also stored as RGB images in the `images` folder and as infrared (IR) images in the `images_ir` folder.

+To calculate the AP score, we use MATLAB.<br>
+Step 1.
+Create a folder locally and then create a `test` folder inside it.<br>
+Step 2.
+Move the txt files from the `Detection_Result/` directory into the test folder.<br>
+Step 3.
+Download and unzip the ground truth annotation folder from this [link](https://drive.google.com/file/d/1mhzmFKpvzjK9P1UzYc1btaJgezWxEaFk/view?usp=sharing).<br>
+Step 4.
+Download the evaluator from this [link](https://drive.google.com/drive/folders/1XL_208QF2QEqOQ9isM_riZY9bGb-B--i?usp=sharing).<br>
+Step 5.
+Open `FLIRdevkit-matlab-wrapper/demo_test.m`.
+In this file, set `dtDir` to the path of the test folder and `gtDIR` to the path of the downloaded ground truth annotation folder.<br>
+Step 6.
+Open `bbGt.m` and set a breakpoint at line 761 in `bbGt.m`.
+Then run `demo_test.m`.
+When it hits the breakpoint, enter `trapz(xs, ys)`.
+This value is the AP score.

 ## ✨New Dataset: ROTX-MP

 To evaluate modality bias in multispectral pedestrian detectors, we propose a new dataset: ROTX Multispectral Pedestrian (ROTX-MP) dataset.
 It mainly contains ROTX data, compared to existing datasets that consist of ROTO and RXTO data.
 ROTX-MP consists of 1000 ROTX test images collected from two practical scenarios (pedestrians over a glass window, pedestrians wearing heat-insulation clothes) related to the applications of multispectral pedestrian detection.